Mandolin playing traditions worldwide: Tobago and Trinidad

 The mandolin has a history on Tobago and Trinidad as the bandolin, dating back before World War I. It was a small instrument, approximately 20 x 40 centimeters, strung with 8 strings in four courses of two each.
 Before the war, it was commonly a round-backed instrument, made of strips of wood.
 The flat-backed version appeared after the war.
 Occasionally a turtle shell would be used for the back of the instrument.
 It is used in Trinidad's parang music, accompanied by "cuatro and maracas".
 There is another member of the mandolin family, the Trinidadian version of the bandol, different from the mainland bandola.
 It is the tenor of the mandolin family on the island, also strung with 8 strings in 4 courses; however, the lower two string courses are strung differently, each having a metal and a nylon string.

 Turkey

 Turkey has been the home of a mandolin-banjo manufacturer, Cümbüs, since the early 20th century.
 The country had what may be its first Mandolin festival in June 2015, and has at least one Mandolin Orchestra.
+Mandolin playing in Turkey has been associated with contemporary musicians and ensembles, including performers who incorporate the instrument into folk and other musical styles.

 One professional musician to use the mandolin is Sumru Ağıryürüyen who is known for singing and playing many styles of music including world music, Klezmer, Turkish folk, Balkan folk, blues, jazz, krautrock, protest rock and maqam.